SimronJ/Scripts-SmallDevRelated/ChromeExtension/opgg-chrome-extension/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
+Feel free to submit feedback and enhancement requests!

 ## License